 5 health benefits of honey

 Honey’s anti-inflammatory effects and ability to soothe coughs has led to the belief it can also reduce seasonal allergy symptoms.
 A common theory is that honey acts like a natural vaccine.
-It contains small amounts of pollen, which if the body is exposed to small amounts of it, it can trigger an immune response that produces antibodies to the pollen.
+It contains small amounts of pollen, which if the body is exposed to small amounts of it, can trigger an immune response that produces antibodies to the pollen.

 Natural energy drink